frappe/erpnext_documentation/user/manual/en/accounts/opening-balance.md

 **The opening balance is the balance that is brought forward at the beginning of an accounting period from the end of a previous accounting period or when starting out.**

+This also applies when starting a new Company and would like your offline balances to be updated in ERPNext.

 ## 1. Introduction

 If you are a new company, you will have minimal opening balances to be imported.
 However, if you are migrating from a legacy accounting system like Tally or a Fox Pro based software you will have considerable data to be imported as opening balance.